Part II of Jesus in the desert

 I added to a growing list of questions for Maury: Why do natural and manmade disasters fit into the three to four day time-frame of human attention?
 Is the whole cosmos trying to get on prime-time?
 Is that because things are trying to exist, but they exist only on prime-time, where ironically they don't exist at all?

-Armed with a few pointed questions like these, I felt I was ready for Maury.
-I woke up my trusty 2007 Camry and we shoved off.
+Armed with pointed questions like these, I felt I was ready for Maury.
+I woke up my trusty 2007 Camry and shoved off.
 After about an hour on freeways (the 14, the 5, the 405, the 101), I arrived at the Winnetka Blvd. offramp in the heart of Woodland Hills.
 A quick left took me through Maury's home, essentially a giant concrete exhaust accumulator and combustion engine echo chamber.
-I kept going, crossed Ventura Blvd. and parked at Ralph's, then walked back to the overpass.
+I crossed Ventura Boulevard and parked at Ralph's, then walked back to the overpass.
 It was about 4:00pm.
 There was one homeless person on the sidewalk under the overpass on the west side, and two people, a man and a woman, on the east side.
 Crossing from Ralph's on the east I approached the man and woman first.
 She was maybe in her forties, with a missing tooth, a ragged pea coat wrapped around her waist and a tank top T-shirt revealing muscular shoulders, sinewy arms and lots of tattoos: tigers and dragons, a dreamboat-boy and a blade slicing a heart.
 She said, "What can I do for you, sonny?"

 Her stocky male friend, who looked about 45, was enjoying the warm evening in a brown T-shirt with a faded Jimmy Hendrix logo.
 He had a crumpled paper bag with objects in it.